Best Veggie-Packed Chicken Chili Recipe

 Thank you for being an amazing reader of The Savvy Spoon!
 If you loved this post, I would so appreciate you rating it below and/or leaving a comment!
 Be sure to follow me on Instagram and Facebook for more recipes, twin mom and healthy lifestyle content!

-Veggie-Packed Chicken Chili
+Best Veggie-Packed Chicken Chili

 Sneak some extra veggies into your cozy bowl of chili with onions, carrots, celery and butternut squash!
 They create a chunky texture with the seasoned ground chicken, diced tomatoes and pinto beans for one hearty dish.